The Medium Discourses

 The Basis of Good Qualities

-9. The Buddha then addressed them, “Aniruddha, all of you, listen closely, and well consider it.
+9. The Buddha then addressed them, “Aniruddha, all of you, listen closely, and consider it well.
 I will discern its meaning for you.”

 Aniruddha and the others accepting the teaching and listened.

-11. “If they seclude themselves from desires and aren’t fettered by bad qualities, they’ll surely attain the abandoning of pleasures and unsurpassed calm.
+11. “If they seclude themselves from desires and aren’t fettered by bad qualities, they’ll surely abandon pleasures and attain unsurpassed calm.
 Their minds won’t become obsessed, angry, or drowsy.
 Their minds won’t become unhappy, their bodies won’t be stretched, they won’t eat often, and their minds won’t be sad.
-Those monks then can tolerate hunger and thirst, cold and hot [weather], biting and stinging insects, being troubled by wind and sun, harsh noises, and being caned.
+Those monks then can tolerate hunger and thirst, cold and hot weather, biting and stinging insects, being troubled by wind and sun, harsh noises, and being caned.
 They’re able to tolerate it when they encounter illnesses, extreme pain, and when their life is about to end.
 All these unpleasant things are bearable.
 What is the reason for that?
 They aren’t covered by desire or fettered by bad qualities.
 They also attain the abandoning of pleasures and unsurpassed calm.”

 The Purpose of Removing the Contaminants